bspammer/CLI-Preview/README.md

 Preview images on the command line

-A tool I created when I got annoyed at having to transfer images from a remote location accessed via `ssh`, just to see what `untitled.png` contained.
+A tool I created when I got annoyed at having to transfer images from a remote location accessed via `ssh`, just to see what "untitled.png" contained.

+Supports ASCII-art style previewing or full color if your terminal supports TrueColor.

 Relies on the Python Imaging Library (specifically the[pillow](https://python-pillow.org/) fork.)